 The City of Richmond offers a wide range of services and facilities for citizens and visitors residents pay fees for services provided.
-All approved City of Richmond Fees and their associated ordinances can be found at https://library.municode.com/va/richmond/codes/code\of\ordinances?nodeld=APXAFESC.
+All approved City of Richmond Fees and their associated ordinances can be found at https://library.municode.com/va/richmond/codes/code_of_ordinances?nodeId=APXAFESC.

-All proposed fee increases and/or reductions for Fiscal Year 2023 are noted below:
+All adopted fee increases and/or reductions for Fiscal Year 2023 are noted below: